 A history of De Montfort University

-De Montfort University
+Becoming De Montfort University

 A new century

 Many changes have taken place at DMU since the turn of the century, including consolidation of all teaching onto the original central Leicester campus.
-Courses and facilities at Lincoln, Bedford and Milton Keynes were transferred to local institutions, while the Scraptoft and Charles Frears Campuses were sold.
+Courses and facilities at Lincoln, Bedford and Milton Keynes were transferred to local institutions, while the Scraptoft and Charles Frears campuses were sold.